 This will offer business support, grants and help promote vacant building opportunities.
 A specific focus will be on Chatham House and the Old Mortuary building to create a 'hub' for the Heritage Action Zone.
 This will increase economic activity in the area as well as provide employment opportunities and co-working spaces which will help boost the local economy.

-To help with the creation of a local creative group to develop a cultural heritage and engagement programme
+To help create a local creative group to develop a cultural heritage and engagement programme

 This exciting programme will include community events which aim to bring more people to the area and help provide an economically sustainable legacy of the area as a destination in its own right.

 To create a framework to guide future development in the area

 This will be done in a way which protects heritage and character whilst enabling sensitive sustainable growth and regeneration.
 The framework will also incorporate a highway accessibility and safety study to help improve safety and accessibility for pedestrians and cyclists.
 It is hoped that this will attract more residents and visitors to the area and help revitalise the evening economy.

 As part of the programme, we are working closely with Creative Estuary and the Ebb and Flow Festival 2021 which will be delivered in the Heritage Action Zone area.
 Local creatives from the area have created a history walk film to showcase the area’s rich heritage.
 Visit Ebb & Flow to watch the film, and to find out more about the exciting festival plans for 2021.

 If you have any questions relating to the programme or would like to get involved, please contact the project team by emailing HAZ@medway.gov.uk.